 For further reading

-This is one of the many Good books about racism reviewed on this site.
+This is one of the many Good books about racism.

 Another Native American author has done a far better job of conveying the reality of Indian life in America: Louise Erdrich.
 I’ve reviewed two of her novels here: The Round House (Louise Erdrich’s haunting new novel of a brutal crime on the reservation) and The Plague of Doves (Tragedy, on and off the reservation).
 It’s true that Erdrich writes about Native American life on reservations, and in the Midwest at that, while Orange’s novel focuses on urban Indians in California.
 But you’re likely to find her work far more rewarding.

-And if you’d like other, more enjoyable books to read, check out my post, Top 10 great popular novels reviewed.
+And if you’d like other, more enjoyable books to read, check out my post, Top 10 great popular novels.